Open-Turing-Project/TuringDocs/markdown/turing_debugger.md

-#Turing Debugger Guide
+# Turing Debugger Guide
-##Introduction
+## Introduction
 Turing supports a number of tools to enable users to debug their programs andexamine program execution.
-Some of the available tools are:- [](Stepping execution) a line at a time.
+Some of the available tools are:- [Stepping execution]() a line at a time.
-- [](Tracing execution) with a set pause between lines of execution
+- [Tracing execution]() with a set pause between lines of execution
-- [](Setting breakpoints) to pause execution at specified points in the program.
+- [Setting breakpoints]() to pause execution at specified points in the program.
-- [](Viewing all open resources) of a program including files, fonts,pictures, etc.
+- [Viewing all open resources]() of a program including files, fonts,pictures, etc.
 As of May 2002, the Turing 4.1 software does not contain the following feature:- View variables.
-This feature will be implemented as time and developer resources permit.##Displaying The Debugger Menu In order to use any of the debugger commands, you need to have the Debuggermenu showing in the Editor window.
+This feature will be implemented as time and developer resources permit.## Displaying The Debugger Menu In order to use any of the debugger commands, you need to have the Debuggermenu showing in the Editor window.
 By default, the Debugger menu is hiddenin order to simplify the Turing environment for the majority of students notusing the debugger.

 There are two ways that the Debugger menu can be displayed.
 You can selectthe **Show Debugger Menu** command in the **Run** menu.